Special Education Itinerant Teacher

 OMNI Childhood Center

-Omni's goal is to provide superior, individualized special education services so that preschool children meet their full potential and while receiving support within the mainstream school system.
+Omni's goal is to provide superior, individualized special education services so that preschool children meet their full potential, while receiving support within the mainstream school system.

-Our special education itinerant teachers are master educators licensed, by the State Education Department who work individually with each child within the preschool environment.
+Our Special Education Itinerant Teachers (SEIT) are master educators, licensed by the State Education Department who work individually with each child within the preschool environment.
 Our teachers address a variety of concerns including attention, social/social emotional, cognitive, gross and fine motor delays as they present themselves in the classroom.
 Many of our teachers are ABA trained and are equipped to deal with specific behavioral interventions.